sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 As explained above in the section 3.1.3, SAI shall execute a callback to notify the IPMC entries AGE and DONTAGE data.
 As part of the callback API definition, SAI provided data shall be posted to syncd notification processor thread.
 As part of syncd notification processor thread, data shall be validated and written to STATE_DB for further processing.
 Whenever an IPMC entry is getting deleted for any reason other than AGE out, AGE data for that particular IPMC entry should be cleaned up from STATE_DB if exists.

-As AGE or DONTAGE data shall be added to STATE_DB in notification processor thread conetxt, deletion must be done from the same thread context to avoid inconsistencies in STATE_DB.
+As AGE or DONTAGE data shall be added to STATE_DB in notification processor thread context, deletion must be done from the same thread context to avoid inconsistencies in STATE_DB.

-Hence, expection is that SAI shall also invoke a separate call back whenever an IPMC entry is deleted from NPU.
+Hence, SAI will execute the same callback with a new enum to indicate that the IPMC entry is deleted from NPU.
 As part of this callback API, data shall be posted to notification processor thread for removing AGE or DONTAGE data belongs to a particular IPMC entry from STATE_DB.